zhyd1997/storybook/docs/_snippets/mount-advanced.md

       data: { title: 'Mount inside of play' },
     });

+    const canvas = await mount(
+      Page,
-    // 👇Pass data that is created inside of the play function to the component
+      // 👇 Pass data that is created inside of the play function to the component
-    // For example a just generated UUID const canvas = await mount(Page, { props: { ...args, params: { id: String(note.id) } } });
+      //   For example, a just-generated UUID
+      { props: { ...args, params: { id: String(note.id) } } }
+    );

     await userEvent.click(await canvas.findByRole('menuitem', { name: /login to add/i }));
   },